 We need your partnership to help with our mission.
 Global Charity Partners' mission is to raise money for women in active Breast Cancer Treatment.
 Over the last 2 years, we have seen an increase in the need to help women that have been diagnosed with Breast Cancer.
-We have launched a Campaign to raise $1,000,000 by October 31, 2019.
+We have launched a campaign to raise $50,000 by December 31, 2021.
 Our goal is to help current patients and survivors to live and maintain a healthy lifestyle, as they focus on survival.
 We help patients through education, mental, and financial support.

 We welcome sponsorship from corporations to help us with our goal.
 We are looking for monetary contributions to assist with educational workshops, one-time grants to patients, and breast cancer awareness campaigns.

 Our programs are only made possible through the generous funding we have received from members of our community and family and friends.
 In addition to monetary donations, this year we are also seeking donations to help patients with personal bills and household items they can use in their everyday life.
 Treating cancer and maintenance can be extremely expensive and Global Charity Partners would like to help these women and families bridge the financial gap.